snrnats/doc-centre/docfx_project/reports/by-country.md

 The **Shipped Consignments by Destination Country** report enables you to see the volume of consignments you have shipped to each of your destination countries.

-It comprises a table listing consignment and package data, a **Consignment Volumes By Country** chart with the shipment data plotted on a map, and a **% of Consignment Volume by Destination Country** bar chart.
+It comprises a consignment data table, a **Consignment Volumes By Country** chart with the shipment data plotted on a map, and a **% of Consignment Volume by Destination Country** bar chart.

 <a href="../images/reports/by-country.png" target="_blank">
     <img src="../images/reports/by-country.png"/>